null

 Bully sticks require no chemical additives because natural dehydration provides adequate preservation.
 The drying process itself prevents bacterial growth while maintaining the protein structure dogs love.

 Rawhide processing typically involves formaldehyde for preservation, bleach for appearance, and artificial preservatives for shelf stability.
-These compounds may leave residues that accumulate with regular use, raising long-term safety concerns that responsible pet owners increasingly consider.
+These compounds may leave residues that accumulate over time, raising long-term safety concerns that responsible pet owners increasingly consider.

 This processing difference explains why veterinary recommendations heavily favor bully sticks for regular chewing enrichment.
+Most vets agree on the health risks associated with chemically processed chews like rawhide, including potential chemical exposure and digestion-related concerns.

 Veterinary Recommendations and Practical Guidelines

 Building on the safety analysis above, professional veterinary input translates these differences into actionable guidance.
 Understanding not just what to choose but also how to implement safe chewing practices protects your canine companion while maximizing dental benefits.
+Selecting the right chew size and monitoring chew time is important, as longer chew time can help scrape away plaque and tartar, supporting dental health.
+Bully sticks, in particular, offer dental health benefits by naturally reducing tartar buildup and supporting dental health, making them a preferred choice for maintaining your dog's oral hygiene.

 Vet-Backed Safety Guidelines